freol35241/IVT490-interface-esp8266/README.md

 * `{MQTT_BASE_TOPIC}/state`

-  A JSON blob consisting of the full state of the agent and IVT490 heatpump
+  A JSON blob consisting of the full state of IVT490 heatpump

 * `{MQTT_BASE_TOPIC}/state/{parameter}`

   All parameters in the state are also published onto individual topics as floats/ints/bools.

+* `{MQTT_BASE_TOPIC}/controller/state`

+  A JSON blob consisting of the full state of the software controller

+* `{MQTT_BASE_TOPIC}/controller/state/{parameter}`

+  All parameters in the state are also published onto individual topics as floats/ints/bools.

-The interface listens for control commands according to:
+The controler listens for control commands according to:

-* `{MQTT_BASE_TOPIC}/control/GT1_target`
+* `{MQTT_BASE_TOPIC}/controller/set/feed_temperature_target`

   Set a new target feed temperature of the heating system by publishing to this topic.

+* `{MQTT_BASE_TOPIC}/controller/set/indoor_temperature_target`

+  Set a new target indoor temperature of the heating system by publishing to this topic.

+* `{MQTT_BASE_TOPIC}/controller/set/outdoor_temperature_offset`

+  Set an arbitrary offset to the oudoor temperature sensor of the heating system by publishing to this topic.

+The controller also listens to feedback according to:

+* `{MQTT_BASE_TOPIC}/controller/feedback/indoor_temperature`

+  Indoor temperature feedback for the controller.

-Please note that all the values received on the control topics have a finite validity and, as such, even non-changing control values need to be repeatedly published to avoid fallback to the default behavior.
+Please note that all the values received on the `controller` topics have a finite validity and, as such, even non-changing control values need to be repeatedly published to avoid fallback to the default behavior.

 ## Build and deploy